Three Kingdoms of Korea: Religion

-Centuries after Buddhism originated in India, the Mahayana Buddhism arrived in China through the Silk Route in 1st century AD from Tibet, then to Korean Peninsula in the 3rd century from where it transmitted to Japan.
-In Korea, it was adopted by the state religion by three constituent polities, first by the Goguryeo ruling tribe of Geumgwan Gaya in 372 AD, by the Silla in 528 AD, and by the Paekche in 552 AD.
+Centuries after Buddhism originated in India, the Mahayana Buddhism arrived in China through the Silk Route in 1st century CE from Tibet, then to Korean Peninsula in the 3rd century from where it transmitted to Japan.
+In Korea, it was adopted by the state religion by three constituent polities, first by the Goguryeo ruling tribe of Geumgwan Kaya in 372 CE, by the Silla in 528 CE, and by the Paekche in 552 CE.

 Decline

-Allied with China under the Tang dynasty, Silla conquered Goguryeo in 668, after having already conquered Gaya in 562 and Paekche in 660, thus ushering in the North–South states period with Later Silla to the south and Balhae to the north, when Dae Jo-young, a former Goguryeo military officer, revolted against Tang Chinese rule and began reconquering former Goguryeo territories.
+Allied with China under the Tang dynasty, Silla conquered Goguryeo in 668, after having already conquered Kaya in 562 and Paekche in 660, thus ushering in the North–South states period with Later Silla to the south and Parhae to the north, when Dae Jo-young, a former Goguryeo military officer, revolted against Tang Chinese rule and began reconquering former Goguryeo territories.

 Archaeological evidence

-An unusual drinking vessel excavated from a Gaya mounded burial.
+An unusual drinking vessel excavated from a Kaya mounded burial.

 Archaeologists use theoretical guidelines derived from anthropology, ethnology, analogy, and ethnohistory to the concept of what defines a state-level society.
 This is different from the concept of state (guk or Sino ko: 國, walled-town state, etc.) in the discipline of Korean history.

 In anthropological archaeology the presence of urban centres (especially capitals), monumental architecture, craft specialization and standardization of production, ostentatious burials, writing or recording systems, bureaucracy, demonstrated political control of geographical areas that are usually larger in area than a single river valley, etc. make up some of these correlates that define states.

 Among the archaeology sites dating to the Three Kingdoms of Korea, hundreds of cemeteries with thousands of burials have been excavated.
 The vast majority of archaeological evidence of the Three Kingdoms period of Korea consists of burials, but since the 1990s there has been a great increase in the archaeological excavations of ancient industrial production sites, roads, palace grounds and elite precincts, ceremonial sites, commoner households, and fortresses due to the boom in salvage archaeology in South Korea.

 Rhee and Choi hypothesize that a mix of internal developments and external factors lead to the emergence of state-level societies in Korea.
 A number of archaeologists including Kang demonstrate the role of frequent warfare in the development of peninsular states.